danielgunn/0478/Sample_Games/README.md

  - use very much code.

  ## How to install
- - download the three files above into your pycharm folder
+ - download the three files above into your project folder
  - install the pygame library
  - run ``circleSquareTriangle.py``